jaseknighter/krill/README.md

 additional thanks and credits go out to:

+* @helen for very patiently working with me to get the installation instructions working
-* @whimsicalraps for publishing a Lorenz algorithm in lua as part of the [crow bowery](https://github.com/monome/bowery/blob/3dd5c520c6ea401db5e1b01e0bddae396da4ed53/Lorenz.lua)
+* @whimsicalraps for publishing a Lorenz algorithm in Lua as part of the [crow bowery](https://github.com/monome/bowery/blob/3dd5c520c6ea401db5e1b01e0bddae396da4ed53/Lorenz.lua)
 * @okyeron for creating a linux version of Volker Bohm's (@geplanteobsoleszenz) SuperCollider port of the MI modules
 * @geplanteobsoleszenz for porting the MI modules to SuperCollider
 * @pinchettes for creating the MI Rings module for eurorack